-Liam is an undergraduate currently studying for his degree in environmental and evolutionary biology.
+Liam earned his B.S. in Spring 2022 in environmental and evolutionary biology.
 His primary area of interest is behavioral patterns in animals, which he hopes will be furthered while working in Dr. Russell’s lab.
 Liam also really enjoys being outdoors, specifically northern regions, playing music in the MSU PRIDE band and has an almost obsessive love of penguins.
 Liam worked in the lab from Fall 2019 – 2021.

 Evelyn is an undergraduate student (visiting from Drake University) studying biology and environmental science.
 She is looking forward to learning more about pollinators and how interconnected the relationship is between the species richness of pollinators and the health of ecosystems surrounding them.
 Evelyn worked in the lab in Summer 2021.